Lesson ten: Editing in Premiere Pro

 Use sliders for quick basic adjustments to exposure, contrast, saturation, temperature, blacks.

-Gentle S curve on the tone curve.
+Gentle S curve on the tone curve, if you like that look.

 Adjust white balance using the eyedropper.
 Click the eyedropper and use it to select white in the frame, or the closest color to white.
 Then do minor adjustments with the temperature slider.
 Eyeball all the footage to ensure colors are consistent across the film.